2.3 Scholastic Standards

 • For certificates that are 15 or more credits, at least 6 credits applicable to the certificate must be completed at the awarding college.

 • All new to Maricopa students who declare a degree, or intend to transfer to a college/university, will be required to successfully complete a first-year experience course (FYE101 or FYE103) within the first two semesters at a MCCCD college.
+Students who have enrolled but did not earn any credit at MCCCD are considered new to MCCCD.
+Students who have only Prior Learning Assessment (Refer to A.R.
+2.2.4 Transfer Credit and Prior Learning Assessment), Dual Enrollment, or Withdrawn from all previously attempted courses at MCCCD are considered new.

 • Earn a minimum grade point average (GPA) of 2.0 on a four-point grading scale in the coursework (100-level and above) used to satisfy degree or certificate requirements completed in residence and accepted in transfer) Some awards may specify additional GPA requirements.